actions-marketplace-validations/andrewdemerjian_action-branch-to-another-repo/README.md

 * user_name: The GitHub username associated with the API token secret.
 * destination_base_branch: [optional] The branch into which you want your code merged.
 Default is `main`.
 * destination_head_branch: The branch to create to push the changes.
 Cannot be `master` or `main`.
-* pull_request_reviewers: [optional] The pull request reviewers.
-It can be only one (just like 'reviewer') or many (just like 'reviewer1,reviewer2,...')
 * allow_force_push: [optional] Allow force push.
 Push with `--force` flag.

 ## ENV